CAMERA GEAR: Inside our Camera Bags

 Silica gel packets and large zip-lock bags for drying out camera gear that has been exposed to rain or snow.
 Since our cameras are weather sealed, we feel comfortable using them in light rain and snow.
 Still, water exposure can cause fogging or damage so when we expose our cameras to water, we try to dry them out immediately.
 While a lot of people recommend using rice for this purpose, rice can leave fine dust in camera gear (as we have learned from experience, with the line item of "cleaned for rice debris" noted on a repair invoice).
 Now, we use silica packs instead because they are cleaner and absorb more moisture than rice does, making them more effective and cleaner.
 You can collect silica packets from shoe box purchases or buy them in bulk online.
 If you use your camera in wet weather, also be sure that your gear is fully insured with protection for water damage.

 Allen wrenches/hex keys - One for your tripod and one for your ballhead/L-plate set-up.
 We always keep these small wrenches in our camera pack as a loose tripod leg or L-plate can make photography difficult or at least annoying.
 Having the wrench along equals an instant fix.

 Hiking & Miscellaneous Items

-- Garmin Oregon 450T hiking GPS (current model is the 650T).
-In addition to being a good hiking companion, a hiking GPS is a really handy tool for location scouting, navigating to specific photography spots on mostly featureless terrain (like a specific spot on a flat, expansive playa), returning to specific spots for sunrise, or returning to your car after dark.
-For longer hikes or unfamiliar drives, we also bring along a detailed map.
+Gaia GPS App: In addition to being a good hiking companion, a hiking GPS is a really handy tool for location scouting, navigating to specific photography spots on mostly featureless terrain (like a specific spot on a flat, expansive playa), returning to specific spots for sunrise, or returning to your car after dark.
+We use the Gaia GPS app, which we discuss in detail in this post.

 Note: Some links on this page are affiliate links.
 If you click on them, you help support this site at no extra cost to you.
 Thank you for your support!